spectrocloud/librarium/content/docs/12-enterprise-version/04-enterprise-cluster-management.md

 # Backup and Restore for Enterprise Clusters

 Palette provides convenient backup options to backup the Enterprise Kubernetes cluster state into object storage.
 It restores it at a later point in time if required to the same or a different cluster.
-Besides backing up Kubernetes native objects like Pods, DaemonSets, Services, etc., snapshot of persistent volumes is taken and maintained as part of the backup.
+Besides backing up Kubernetes native objects like Pods, DaemonSets, Services, etc., a snapshot of the persistent volume is taken and maintained as part of the backup.
 The two options of backup creation are:

 * FTP